pmon/coronachess/README.md

 ### Credits and reference
 - [PNGIMG site](https://pngimg.com) for the virus logo
-- [CPW site](https://www.chessprogramming.org/Main_Page) for the enourmous and useful documentation
+- [CPW site](https://www.chessprogramming.org/Main_Page) for the enormous and useful documentation
 - [Gambit Scheme](http://www.gambitscheme.org/wiki/index.php/Main_Page) ... had to use it only for the name for my chess engine ;-)